Azure/Enterprise-Scale/docs/Deploy/setup-azuredevops.md

 > Support for Azure DevOps is currently in ***preview***

-Please complete the following steps from the [setup GitHub](setup-github.md) page before continuing:
+Please complete prerequisites documented at [Configure Azure permissions for ARM tenant deployments](setup-github.md) page before continuing:

 * Step 3 - create SPN with tenant root '/' owner rights
 * Step 5 - Add the GitHub repo as an upstream remote (so you can pull in changes)